Frutisoft/orchard/README.md

 **GitHub Issues:** Best way to provide feedback or report issues (when project has runnable code)

-**Note:** This is a learning project by a solo student developer.
+**Note:** This is a personal passion project by Jameson Jones.
 Response times may vary based on academic schedule.

 ---